OpenMEAP/openshift-openmeap-quickstart/README.md

     cd openmeap
-    git remote add upstream -m master git://github.com/OpenMEAP/openshift-openmeap-quickstart git pull -s recursive -X theirs upstream master git push
+    git remote add upstream -m master git://github.com/OpenMEAP/openshift-openmeap-quickstart git pull -s recursive -X theirs upstream master (Use git mergetool -y if you have conflicts and commit git commit -am "merge completed") git push

 That's it, you can now checkout your tomcat at: